List of accolades received by Dil Dhadakne Do

-The film tells the story of a dysfunctional Punjabi family (The Mehras) who invite their family and friends along on a cruise trip to celebrate the parents' 30th wedding anniversary.
+The film tells the story of the Mehras, a dysfunctional Punjabi family who invite their family and friends along on a cruise trip to celebrate the parents' 30th wedding anniversary.
 Dil Dhadakne Do was released worldwide on 5 June 2015 to positive reviews from critics.
 The film grossed ₹1.45 billion at global box office on a budget of ₹580 million.
 The film garnered awards and nominations in a variety of categories with particular praise for Akhtar's direction, the performances, the music and costume design.

 Dil Dhadakne Do received five Filmfare nominations, winning Best Supporting Actor for Kapoor.
 It received nine nominations at the 2016 Screen Awards including Best Film, Best Director for Akhtar and Best Actress for Chopra.
 It went on to win two: Best Supporting Actor for Kapoor and the Best Ensemble Cast.
 At the 2015 Stardust Awards, the film received five nominations, including Actor of the Year – Female for Chopra and Actor of the Year – Male for Singh, winning three awards: Best Supporting Actor for Kapoor, Best Supporting Actress for Shah and Best Costume Design.